 go-i18n translations are monolingual, so it is recommended to specify a base file with (what is most often the) English strings.

-Weblate supports the go-i18n JSON v2 format, it does not support flat JSON files supported in v1.
+Weblate supports the go-i18n JSON v1 format, for flat JSON formats please use JSON files.
+The v2 format with hash is currently not supported.